ZlaoyaoC/BrainStorm/README.md

-# test
+# Welcome to my first test repository
 1. This is a testing repository.
-2. hello github!!!
-3. woaini niaiwo
+2. Open index.html to view the web page